okta/okta-sdk-nodejs/README.md

 });
 ```

-We recommend using this class, with it's default values, as we believe they are the best set of tradeoffs for the API.
-Because the rate limits are different for different endpoints you may need to create multiple clients with different executor configurations.
+Because the rate limits are different for different endpoints you may need to change the default configuration, or create multiple clients with different executor configurations.

 To help with debugging and logging, the default executor will emit `backoff` and `resume` events: